Blood glucose meter: How to choose

 - Special features.
 Ask about the features to see what meets your specific needs.
 Special features may include large, easy-to-handle buttons and test strips, illuminated screens, and audio, which may be useful for people with impaired vision.

 - Information storage and retrieval.
 Consider how the meter stores and retrieves information.
 Some can track everything you'd normally write in a log, such as the time and date of a test, the result, and trends over time.
-Some meters offer the ability to download your blood glucose readings to a computer or mobile device, then email the test results to your doctor.
+Some meters offer the ability to share your readings in real time with your doctor with a smartphone app.
+Or some may offer the option to download your blood glucose readings to a computer or cellphone, then email the test results to your doctor.

 - Support.
 Many meter manufacturers include a toll-free number that you can call for help.
 Look for a meter that includes clear instructions that demonstrate the correct way to use the meter.
 Some manufacturers offer user manuals on their websites.